 Friends have already asked me whether Us is a good movie, and I’ve found myself saying, “Yes, but…” Peele’s follow-up left me with more questions than answers and a nagging sense of dissatisfaction that began to eat away at my otherwise good time in the theater.
 Us has some fantastic moments and tense scares but I cannot say what its muddled theme is, the hazy explanation doesn’t really work, and the overall intent left me perplexed.
 It’s an evocative horror movie with solid to great performances from a very game cast of characters.
 Given its more free-floating plot, it feels like the kind of movie that would hold together by a strong thematic core.
 I think most people will leave Us somewhat scratching their heads and wondering what it was all about, but not as an accessible puzzle to decode.
 It’s more a puzzle that doesn’t resemble the picture on the box and is frustratingly missing a few too many pieces to come together.

 Nate’s Grade: B

-Posted on March 20, 2019, in 2019 Movies and tagged drama, elizabeth moss, home invasion, horror, jordan peele, lupita nyong'o, revenge, sci-fi, supernatural, thriller, winston duke.
+Posted on March 20, 2019, in 2019 Movies and tagged drama, elizabeth moss, home invasion, horror, jordan peele, lupita nyong'o, revenge, sci-fi, strong heroine, supernatural, thriller, winston duke.
 Bookmark the permalink.
 1 Comment.